 I assure my Right Honourable Friend that there are no no-go areas.
 The writ runs throughout Northern Ireland, as it does throughout the United Kingdom, but I draw the distinction, which Right and Right Honourable Members will recognise, between routes where there are no no-go areas and routes that are more sensible, or less sensible, to use when not on operational duty.”

-That was in reply to those raising concerns about the assassination of Superintendent Bob Buchanan and Chief Superintendent Harry Breen, the two senior officers of the Royal Ulster Constabulary killed in an ambush at Jonesborough by an Active Service Unit (ASU) of the South Armagh Brigade of the Irish Republican Army.
+That was in reply to those raising concerns about the assassination of Superintendent Bob Buchanan and Chief Superintendent Harry Breen, two senior officers of the Royal Ulster Constabulary killed in an ambush at Jonesborough by an Active Service Unit (ASU) of the South Armagh Brigade of the Irish Republican Army.
 The Reverend Ian Paisley of the DUP, in typically caustic form, later characterised such places as “no-go” for the British Army and “all-go” for the IRA.
 Over the following months King’s timid obfuscation was to be parsed again and again by UK ministers and officials when unionist politicians claimed that the Republican Army had established a veritable cordon sanitaire along the border.
-Indeed some local MPs claimed that the zone, up to several kilometres thick in places, which was visible on a number of secret operational maps used by the “security forces”.
+Indeed some local MPs claimed that the zone, up to several kilometres thick in places, was visible on a number of secret operational maps used by the “security forces”.

 While the government in Britain may have been determined to deny the reality of a “slow defeat” in Ireland the military were far more honest.
 On the 11th of January 1992 the normally hawkish Times newspaper published a leaked presentation from a “senior British Army officer”, widely understood to be General Sir John Wilsey, the General Officer Commanding the British Army in Northern Ireland, giving a “depressingly realistic assessment” of the Irish Republican Army:

 “[The IRA is] …better equipped, better resourced, better led, bolder and more secure against our penetration than at any time before.
 They are an absolutely formidable enemy.
 The essential attributes of their leaders are better than ever before.
 Some of their operations are brilliant…”